-This illustration shows AlbumPlays running in Last.fm mode; which is where you receive all of your track plays from Last.fm.
+This is an illustration of AlbumPlays running in Last.fm mode; ie. the mode where you receive all of your track plays from Last.fm.

-Background: see here for a comparison of this operating mode, versus Spy mode which is available to Sonos owners only.
-In that other mode non-Sonos plays are sourced from Last.fm, but the Sonos plays are detected directly from the Sonos zones themselves.
+Background: see here for a comparison of this operating mode, versus Spy mode (which is available to Sonos owners only).
+In that other mode non-Sonos plays are sourced from Last.fm, but Sonos plays are detected directly from the Sonos zones themselves.

 The main processing cycle for AlbumPlays is controlled by the Express Wizard, which offers two actions:

-- Approve action – match the fresh scrobbles against your MediaMonkey database, and provided that there are no mismatches, update MediaMonkey play counts and date-last-played information
+- Approve action – match fresh scrobbles against your MediaMonkey database, and provided that there are no mismatches, import the play counts and date-last-played information into MediaMonkey

 The wizard monitors your position in the processing cycle, and when you have completed one action, it will advance you to the next.
 You may override the default position, to run successive Get actions without fear of overwriting any scrobbles.